bendrick92/benscarblog/_posts/2017-08-14-taking-delivery-of-my-wrx.md

 In the past few months, I've grown to love Optimum's products.
 From No Rinse to Opti-Seal, they have all been extremely easy to use, effective, and provide awesome long-lasting protection.
 With ONR + Opti-Seal, I've been able to cut my weekly wash down to less than an hour, and brought the "fun" back to detailing.

-Pegged as a "Wipe On Walk Away" (WOWA) product, Opti-Seal is designed to create a highly hydrophobic layer of synthetic protection.
+Pegged as a "Wipe On Walk Away" (WOWA) product, <a href="http://amzn.to/2wt3yPv">Optimum Opti-Seal</a> is designed to create a highly hydrophobic layer of synthetic protection.
 In addition, it's can be used to compliment Optimium No Rinse as a drying aid, allowing for a stupidly simple wash process.
 It's a highly concentrated product, so a single spritz is more than enough to coat an entire panel.

 ![Opti-Seal applied](https://assets.bpwalters.com/images/bens_car_blog/wrx_opti_seal_1.jpg)